sebbycorp/terraform-bigip-app/README.md

 ![title](./images/main.png)

 ## How to use the module..
-The module expects some inputs on your application,
+Example of using the module

 module "app1" {
   source  = "sebbycorp/app/bigip"